Seeking Advice on Consulting a Nutritionist Post-Ileostomy

 Reply to MairiC

-Mairi Just reading through the post and I would like to keep in touch with you because I believe in holistic nutrition, and I just got the ileostomy recently.
+Mairi, just reading through the post, and I would like to keep in touch with you because I believe in holistic nutrition, and I just got the ileostomy recently.
 Ironically, I have a meeting with the nutritionist in two days.
-So far, when I am researching is that carnivore is best for us.
-That’s just my research but I’m also taking a Multivitamin and a probiotic, Plus prebiotic.
+So far, what I am researching is that carnivore is best for us.
+That's just my research, but I'm also taking a multivitamin and a probiotic, plus prebiotic.

 charlie